nilenso/bean/README.md

 Bean is an exploration into new/overlooked ideas in the spreadsheet paradigm.
 It's intended to be a playground for trying out features (and _maybe_ eventually become a full-fledged spreadsheet software).

 This involves looking at spreadsheets as a programming environment from the ground up.
-The full background is [here](https://blog.nilenso.com/blog/2023/11/10/spreadsheets-and-small-software).
+Read [this blogpost](https://blog.nilenso.com/blog/2023/11/10/spreadsheets-and-small-software) for the full background.
 [This talk](https://www.youtube.com/watch?v=0yKf8TrLUOw) is a great introduction to the problem.

 ## State of affairs